-This Application is subject to the 90 day review under the Ontario Heritage Act.
-This Application was declared complete on March 19, 2018, and must be deliberated upon by June 17, 2018, to meet the 90 day timeline.
+This Application is subject to the 90-day review under the Ontario Heritage Act.
+This Application was declared complete on March 19, 2018, and must be deliberated upon by June 17, 2018, to meet the 90-day timeline.
+The applicant has agreed to extend the 90-day timeline to September 13th, as per Section 42(4) of the Ontario Heritage Act.